 ghan-logo

-Indian Pacific – Sydney to Perth
+Indian Pacific – Perth to Sydney

 A journey aboard the iconic Indian Pacific will whisk you between Perth, Adelaide and Sydney in comfort and style.
 With epic transcontinental crossings between the Indian and Pacific oceans, step onboard for an all-inclusive rail holiday you'll never forget.